lucacrippa88/watson-telegram-bot/README.md

 ## How to expect from this tutorial

-This tutorial will show you how to create a simple web-based interface for your Virtual Assistant.
-The only code you will see is just copy-and-pasted from this page.
+This tutorial will show you how to create a simple web-based interface for your Virtual Assistant and alternatively a Telegram Bot connected to Watson Assistant.
 All other technical activities are based on the native Node-RED flow interface.

-Note: add "watson assistant" node description.

 ## Tutorials